-These are a few frequently asked questions about dating.
+At loveisrespect, we get all kinds of questions about dating.
+We cover a few of the basics below.
 If you have questions of your own or need more information, you can always chat with a trained peer advocate!

 - Do you have romantic feelings for this person?

 - Are you and the person you’re interested in both looking for a committed relationship?

 - Do you hang out or go on dates without a group of friends?

 - Is the status of your relationship something you’ve shared with others in person or online, like on Facebook?

 - Do both people in the relationship agree that it’s exclusive?

 Hooking up is a broad term, but generally it refers to casual encounters between people who can be friends but don’t have to be.
 They may or may not be your only partner and can include sex.

 Even if you are “hooking up,” your partner should not be disrespectful or controlling.
 You should be able to communicate your feelings without being afraid of negative consequences or abuse.
 Remember the rules for a healthy relationship apply to hook-ups, too.

 How Old Do I Have to Be to Date?